 Student loans are the main method of direct government support for higher education students.
 Money is loaned to students at a subsidised rate to help towards their maintenance costs and to cover the cost of tuition fees.

-Currently more than £10 billion is loaned to around one million students in England each year.
+Currently more than £13 billion is loaned to around one million students in England each year.
 The value of outstanding loans at the end of March 2018 reached £105 billion.
 The Government expects the value of outstanding loans to reach over £100 billion (2014 15 prices) in 2018 and continue to increase in real terms to around £330 billion (2014 15 prices) by the middle of this century.
 The average debt among the first major cohort of post-2012 students to become liable for repayment was £32,000.